eduardo3g/cloudwatch-to-elk-via-kinesis/README.md

   - This project uses v2 (Serverless just released v3 on Feb/2022, but it wasn't tested with this demo yet)
 - Node.js (14.x+)
 - NPM (Node Package Manager)
-- AWS profile with administrator accesss configured via AWS CLI (required to deploy your stack later)
+- AWS profile with administrator access configured via AWS CLI (required to deploy your stack later)

 ## Set up ⚙️